hegdesan-us/final_project/README.md

 ![Correlationheatmap](images/correlation_matrix.png)

+This variables have more correlated with the target variable Diabetes_binary¶
+- HeartDiseaseorAttack- PhysHlth
+- Physactivity
+- Education
+- Income ###This variables that have a very weak correlation
+- AnyHealthcare
+- NoDocbcCost
+- Fruits
+- Sex
+- Smoker
+- Veggies

 ## Major features for the Machine Learning Models SelectKBest feature selection
 - Feature selection based on SelectKBest gives following top features